pomdtr/sunbeam/docs/developer-guide/script-extensions.md

 ## Initial setup

-To create a sunbeam extension, we only need a single script!
+To create a sunbeam extension, we only need a single script.

 ```sh
 # Create a script named sunbeam-devdocs and make it executable